 - You can also browse for content within the video or across all videos by using the deep search tool.

-- You can also upload caption files in multiple languages for your Microsoft Stream videos by choosing the Upload a subtitle file option under Edit -> Options.
+- You can also upload caption files in multiple languages for your Microsoft Stream videos by choosing the Upload a subtitle file option under Options -> Subtitles.
 To obtain caption files in other languages you can request Translation for your captioned videos.
 See how in our Translation tutorial.

 More information on adding closed captions and subtitles to Microsoft Stream videos is available on the Microsoft Stream documentation.